BryceAndJuly/Whiteboard/README_en_US.md

 ## 1. Current Version
 ### V2.0.8

-* Issue fixed: Incompatibility of some shortcut keys on macOS.
+* Bug Fixes:

+  * Some shortcuts are incompatible with MacOS.
 Reference: [Issue:68](https://github.com/BryceAndJuly/Whiteboard/issues/68)
+  * The Mermaid diagrams embedded in the whiteboard are not adapted to dark mode.
+* Improvements:

+  * The whiteboard's theme mode (dark/light) is defaulted to match that of the note-taking software.
+If the whiteboard does not change when the software's theme mode is switched, simply refresh the whiteboard.
-* Improvement: Record the current status of  `Snap to Object (Alt+S)`  when saving the whiteboard.
+  * Record the current state of  `Snap to Object (Alt+S)`  when saving the whiteboard.
+  * Upgrade Mermaid to the latest version V11.7.0.

 ### V2.0.7